 The 101-MAP’s overall stakeholder engagement process invites community voices from those with and without formal representation in governmental decision making.
 Input from all stakeholders informed the definition of the project need, goals, and recommended actions.
 In this process, we heard from:

 Government & business stakeholders

 Informing the Equity Actions

-Early on in the MAP project, the team determined that equity was a cornerstone part of the project’s desired outcomes.
+Early on in the MAP project, the team determined that mobility actions and policy recommendations need to address the wide variety of mobility challenges.
 To define equity, the team adopted the factors MTC uses to designate regional Communities of Concern throughout the San Francisco Bay Area.